 In rating the applicant each committee member must utilize his or her best judgment as to how the applicant compares against the evaluation factors on the rating sheet.
-Two samples (A and B) follow.
-The committee must select one to use.
-Rating sheets will be collected.
-A Progressive Ranking Table is also provided for committee use at the option of the committee.
 It is especially important that the committee be consistent in rating candidates against previously defined factors.
 This is not the only the most accurate means of determining the top candidates but also is useful in the event of appeals.
 The committee's evaluation of each applicant must be based on job-related criteria as represented by the Evaluation Factors.